Optimal Trust Design in Mass Tort Bankruptcies, 7 AM. L. & ECON. REV. 403 (2005)

 Date of Authorship for this Version

 Ayotte, Kenneth and Listokin, Yair, "Optimal Trust Design in Mass Tort Bankruptcies" (2005).
 Faculty Scholarship Series.
-Paper 567.
+567.